 Online reservations can be made 24 hours a day, except for the first day a reservation becomes available.
 On that first day, reservations cannot be made online before 8 a.m.

-A non-refundable reservation fee ($10.00 for call center/$8.50 for web) is charged for each reservation.
-This fee and camping fees for the entire length of stay must be paid when the reservation is made.
+A non-refundable reservation fee ($10.00 for call center/$8.50 for web) is charged for each advance reservation.
+There is no reservation fee to reserve a campsite same-day.
+The reservation fee (if applicable) and camping fees for the entire length of stay must be paid when the reservation is made.